 The annual ride is held to commemorate Jack Riley’s life, and the part he played in the early days of this district, and also to laud the efforts of those who selflessly sought to rescue him under harsh and trying conditions.
 Jack and his meeting with Banjo, is reputed to be the inspiration which led to the penning of “The Man From Snowy River”, Banjo Paterson’s epic ballad.
 Riley’s Ride was instigated in 1989.
 The ride offers spectacular views and the chance to meet people from far and wide, who may come from many different walks of life but share a love of the Australian bush and deep respect for the pioneering families of the area.
 It is a challenging ride and a character building experience.

 Please remember that the 4 day trail ride does cover mountainous terrain with several very steep climbs and descents.
 You and your horse should have a good level of fitness and be well prepared to limit the chance of injury.
-You will be traveling through remote and difficult to access, other than by horse or foot, areas.
+You will be travelling through remote and difficult to access, other than by horse or foot, areas.
 You must have current ambulance cover.

 We travel on average about 30kms a day.
 You can expect to spend between 5 to 8 hours in the saddle each day.
 We break into groups of about 8 horses for most stages of the ride.

 All positions for Riley’s Ride 2017 have been filled.